gregwhitaker/springboot-rsocketsetup-example/README.md

 RSocket allows for data to be sent on connection setup.
 This is handy for one-time connection configuration tasks your application may need.

+This example consists of an RSocket service, `hello-service`, that returns hello messages in the specified language for one-to-many recipients.
+The language is specified at connection setup time using the RSocket `SETUP` frame.

 ## Building the Example
 Run the following command to build the example: